vercel/vercel/README.md

 ## Usage

 Get started by [Importing a Git Project](https://vercel.com/import) and use `git push` to deploy.
-Alternatively, you can [install Now CLI](https://vercel.com/download).
+Alternatively, you can [install Vercel CLI](https://vercel.com/download).

 ## Documentation